drLKeen/2025EducatorWorkshop/README.md

 2. Login to MATLAB Online if prompted
    a.
 To access a MATLAB Online trial license, go to: [MathWorks License Center](https://www.mathworks.com/licensecenter/classroom/4962050/)

 4. Double click `Overview.mlx`.
 Read the brief description of what each of the three worksheets covers and then click the hyperlink to that worksheet to open it.
-You do [b][u]not[/u][/b] have to start with Worksheet1!
+You do **not** have to start with Worksheet1!

 4. Follow the instructions in each exercise on the worksheet.
 If you get stuck on a section, it is okay (and even encouraged) to ask for help or skip it until later.